The Mestiza Muse

 To moisturize your hair, incorporate deep conditioning treatments into your hair care regime.
 Incorporating deep conditioning into your weekly routine is essential, yet it’s important to remember that the frequency of doing so will depend on the condition of your hair and lifestyle habits.

-Lastly, to preserve the moisture levels in your hair, use oil or butter as the last step in your styling routine, which will work to create a barrier against water loss.
+Lastly, to preserve your hair’s moisture levels, use oil or butter as the last step in your styling routine.
+This will create a barrier against water loss.

 In the world of hair care science, hydration and moisturization are two key components that work in tandem to add precious water molecules while also safeguarding existing ones.